gdjs2/UCR-CS202-24Fall/docs/docs/lab-tutorials/lab1.md

 I'd highly encourage you using primary first and go for the advanced instruction if you can't figure it out by yourself.

 1. Read section 4.3 and 4.4 of [xv6 book](https://pdos.csail.mit.edu/6.828/2024/xv6/book-riscv-rev4.pdf).
-2. Modification in kernel space
-   1. Define your customized syscall and its number in `kernel/syscall.h`.
+2. Define your customized syscall and its number in `kernel/syscall.h`.
-   2. Define corresponding prototype for kernel space function in `kernel/syscall.c`.
+3. Define corresponding prototype for kernel space function in `kernel/syscall.c`.
-   3. Add the mapping relationship between the syscall number and kernel space function in `syscalls` map of `kernel/syscall.c`.
+4. Add the mapping relationship between the syscall number and kernel space function in `syscalls` map of `kernel/syscall.c`.
-   4. Implement your system call function in `kernel/sysproc.c`.
+5. Implement your system call function in `kernel/sysproc.c`.
-3. Modification in user space
-   1. Modify `usys.pl` script, which will generate `usys.S` containing the system call stubs under user space.
+6. Modify `usys.pl` script, which will generate `usys.S` containing the system call stubs under user space.
-   2. Add user space syscall prototype in `user/user.h`.
+7. Add user space syscall prototype in `user/user.h`.
-   3. Write a user space program to show your result.
+8. Write a user space program to show your result.

 ## Advanced Instruction